Heather Webber (General Hospital): 2012–2016

-2022–present
+2022–2024

 Heather reemerges in October 2022.
 That December, it's revealed that Heather is the biological mother of Esme Prince, whom she put as a newborn baby up for adoption after her relationship with Ryan Chamberlain ended.
 Years later, Esme found Ryan through his keepsakes, which Heather stole.
-It is also revealed that Esme is a twin.
 Heather is then revealed to be killing the citizens of Port Charles, claiming victims such as Brando Corbin and Britt Westbourne and attempting to kill Ava Jerome, Diane Miller and others.
 Heather learns that she's becoming a grandmother as Esme is pregnant with her first child from her one-night stand with Spencer Cassadine's father, Nikolas.
 Unaware that Nikolas held her daughter hostage in order for her to have the baby, then shipped her off to Cassadine Island after birth.
 Esme escapes, after she intentionally falls off the parapet into the ocean.
 Esme and her unborn baby were found by Spencer and Trina Robinson at the Haunted Star and was taken to the Hospital, where she was found to have hypothermia and has suffered from memory loss, which Kevin confirmed.
 Heather finally meets her daughter after Esme was remanded to Spring Ridge until her upcoming trial for revenge porn against Cameron Webber and Josslyn Jacks.
 After seeing Heather and Esme together, Heather confronts Ryan about knowing that Nikolas is the baby's father and Nikolas is trying to steal their grandchild from them.
 Heather tells Ryan about the visit from Dante Falconeri and Sam McCall about finding Esme's nanny Maggie Fitzgerald, who knows Ryan, and it's time for them to break out of Spring Ridge and they'll bring Esme with them.
 After the trio escape from Spring Ridge, they stop by Spoon Island, so Ryan can kidnap Ava.
 While on the island, he holds both Ava and Felicia captive, they learns that Heather is the hook killer and Heather told Ava about Ryan's role in destroying her life, including her marriage to Nikolas, and the whole situation ends with Mac shooting and killing Ryan, Heather was arrested, while their daughter gives birth to her son, Ace with the help of Laura Webber and Kevin Collins.
 After, Esme agrees to meet Heather, Esme confronted her and let her know that she'll never see her and her grandson, ever again and Esme tells the guards to take her away.
 When Heather meets Laura and Spencer, Heather blames Laura for turning her daughter against her and promises to get even with her, while she's headed back to D'Archam Asylum.
+When Heather is released, Steven returns and invites Heather to live with him in Arizona.
+Heather agrees but asks to see her grandson Ace before she leaves.
+She promises Ace that she will be back.